davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   3. The blame line is an empty line.
 By default, empty lines are excluded.
 They can be included by the option :guilabel:`Empty lines`.

+  Values of the :guilabel:`Exclusions` option are:

+  - :guilabel:`hide` (default).
+Excluded lines are shown in the blame sheets as white, uncolored lines.
-  Excluded lines are not attributed to their author as blame lines.
-They are shown in the blame sheets as white, uncolored lines.
-When the option :guilabel:`Blame omit exclusions` is active, the blame sheets omit the excluded lines from the blame output.
+  - :guilabel:`show`.
+Excluded lines are attributed to their author as blame lines in the color of the author.
+  - :guilabel:`remove`.
+Excluded lines are removed from the blame lines.

 Copy move
   .. include:: opt-copy-move.inc